Zhykos/advanced-playlist/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You must download a YCF version to use it.
+You must download a *VCF* version to use it.

 ### Prerequisites